 No. The Fire Department does not perform the annual servicing of fire extinguishers required by the State Fire Marshal.
 However, this correction might be noted as part of a Fire Department inspection.

 Fire extinguishers must be serviced or recharged by a state-licensed company.
-You can find one listed in the yellow pages under "fire extinguishers."
+You can find one by searching for "fire extinguishers" online.
 We do not recommend any one company.

 What is a fire inspection?

 Inspectors inspect commercial buildings, facilities, and multi-family housing units.
 The purpose of the inspection is to:

 Educate business and property owners about fire and life safety

 Identify and correct fire code violations

 Lessen the demand on public emergency services by reducing fire and life safety risks

 How can I obtain a Fire Permit Application?